Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The Chiefs are giving up 257.2 passing yards per game this season, the NFL's 21st-ranked pass defense.
+- This week Burrow will face the NFL's 21st-ranked pass defense (257.2 yards allowed per game).

-- At 1.5 passing TDs allowed per game, the Chiefs defense is ranked 16th in the NFL.
+- At 1.5 passing TDs allowed per game, the Chiefs defense is ranked 16th in the league.

 Recent Performances

-- In last week's outing against the Ravens, Burrow threw for 525 yards while completing 80.4% of his passes, while tossing four touchdowns.
+- In last week's matchup with the Ravens, Burrow completed 80.4% of his passes for 525 yards, while throwing four touchdowns.

-- He added two carries for 11 yards, averaging 5.5 yards per attempt.
+- Burrow added 11 yards on two carries, averaging 5.5 yards per attempt.

 Burrow's Cincinnati Teammates